MicrosoftDocs/customer-insights/ci-docs/journeys/marketing-license.md

   - enduser
 ---

-# Get started with Dynamics 365 Customer Insights - Journeys licensing
+# Get started with Dynamics 365 Customer Insights licensing

 [!INCLUDE[consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

-Before you purchase, provision, and begin using a Customer Insights - Journeys environment, you'll need to decide which licensing options suit your needs.
-Purchasing a Customer Insights - Journeys license involves three components: the base license, additional instances, and additional capacity.
-This article explains the considerations you should make regarding each component when purchasing the Customer Insights - Journeys app.
+Before you purchase, provision, and begin using a Customer Insights environment, you'll need to decide which licensing options suit your needs.
+Purchasing a Customer Insights license involves three components: the base license, additional instances, and additional capacity.
+This article explains the considerations you should make regarding each component when purchasing the Customer Insights app.

-- For information on pricing, visit the [Dynamics 365 Customer Insights - Journeys pricing page](https://dynamics.microsoft.com/marketing/pricing/).
+- For information on pricing, visit the [Dynamics 365 Customer Insights pricing page](https://dynamics.microsoft.com/marketing/pricing/).
 - To learn more about Dynamics 365 licensing, check out the [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

 ## Step 1: Decide on a base license

-If you don't have any qualifying Dynamics 365 apps, you'll need to purchase a standard Customer Insights - Journeys base license.
+If you don't have any qualifying Dynamics 365 apps, you'll need to purchase a standard Customer Insights base license.
 A "qualifying" app counts as any of the following, so long as there are 10 users or more:

 - Dynamics 365 Sales
 - Dynamics 365 Customer Service